faq

 Is there a free tier?

 Yes.
-The free tier includes 1,000 API calls per month at no cost — no credit card required.
+The free tier includes 1,000 API calls per month at no cost.
+No credit card required.
 Sign up at api.attestd.io/portal/login to get your key.
-Paid plans (Starter at $19/mo and Pro at $79/mo) include higher included call volumes and overage billing rather than hard caps.
+Paid plans (Starter at $19/mo, Pro at $79/mo, and Team at $299/mo) include higher included call volumes and overage billing rather than hard caps.

 Why does the same product+version sometimes return different CVE IDs?